Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Swiss KRITIS-G (from October 2025)

-KRITIS-G Requirement
+KRITIS-G requirement

-Consequence of Breach
+Consequence of violation

-Report cyber attacks to NCSC within 24 hours
+Report cyberattacks to the NCSC within 24h

 Up to CHF 100,000 per day

-Critical Infrastructure
+Critical infrastructure

-Identify if a company falls under KRITIS
+Determine whether the company falls under KRITIS

-Higher Requirements
+Higher requirements

-Incident Documentation
+Incident documentation

 Complete documentation of incidents

-Step 1: Create a Compliance Mapping
+Step 1: Create a compliance mapping

-For each regulatory requirement, ask yourself:
+For each regulatory requirement, ask:

-• Which resilience dimension does it address?
+• Which resilience dimension does this address?

 • Have we already covered this?

-• If yes: Where is the proof?
+• If yes: Where is the evidence?

 • If no: What do we need to do?

-Regulatory Requirement
+Regulatory requirement

-Resilience Dimension
+Resilience dimension

 Status

-Proof / Gap
+Evidence / Gap

-NIS2: Identify Critical Services
+NIS2: Identify critical services

 Dimension 1: BIA